sergei-mironov/litrepl/README.md

   - [Formatting LaTeX documents](./doc/formatting.md#latex)

-`litrepl status` allows to query information about the interpreters running in the background.
+`litrepl status` allows querying the information about the interpreters running in the background.
 The command reveals the process PID and the command-line arguments.